Uche05/cwywithdjango/README.md

 ### Future Updates

-- Update A
-- Update B
-- Update C
+- Clients to be able to create accounts.
+- Email notifications after registering interest.

 ## Deployment